teticio/llama-squad/README.md

 Encoder models based on BERT typically excel at "exact tasks" such as SQuAD, however there is currently much less investment in training large Open Source encoder models, likely because they are less widely applicable out of the box than foundation models.
 The purpose is of this repo is to explore whether it is possible to combine the best of both worlds: the "reasoning" abilities of large foundation models and the specialization capabilities of encoder models.

 This repo uses the TRL (Transformer Reinforcement Library) to fine-tune Meta's Llama 2 & 3 models on the SQuAD v2 task.
-This is a particularly challenging task for generative (decoder) models like Llama, because it requires abstention when the answer is not in the context and exact extraction from the context when it is present.
-If we can fine-tune a decoder model so that it is more "honest" about what it cannot answer and to always give answers in a predictable format, then it should be possible to specialize these generalized foundation models on a wide range of tasks.
+This is a particularly challenging task for generative foundation models like Llama, because it requires abstention when the answer is not in the context and exact extraction from the context when it is present.
+If we can fine-tune a foundation model so that it is more "honest" about what it cannot answer and to always give answers in a predictable format, then it should be possible to specialize these generalized foundation models on a wide range of tasks.

 While a lot of progress has been made in the field of fine-tuning for more general tasks, we find that it is necessary to adapt the procedure in order to get good results.